Reactions to the execution of Saddam Hussein: Politicians

 In a statement, Prime Minister Nouri al-Maliki said, "Justice, in the name of the people, has carried out the death sentence against the criminal Saddam, who faced his fate like all tyrants, frightened and terrified during a hard day which he did not expect."
 He also stated, "Your generous and pure land has got rid—and for ever—of the filth of the dictator and a black page of Iraq's history has been turned and the tyrant has died."
-He also said that Saddam Hussein does not represent any group or sect of the Iraqi people.
+He also said that Saddam does not represent any group or sect of the Iraqi people.

 "[Iraqis] have been waiting for justice to be executed, and I think that Iraqis have received the news that they've been waiting for, for too many years", said Iraqi Oil Minister Hussain al-Shahristani.

 "The execution of Saddam Hussein is a big crime.
 Saddam Hussein was a prisoner of war and was arrested by the U.S. forces, and not by the Iraqi government.
-It is a crime with which they wanted to cover up many things", a Sunni politician, Khalaf al-Ulayyan said.
+It is a crime with which they wanted to cover up many things", Sunni politician, Khalaf al-Ulayyan said.

 "I don't think it will make much difference because the situation has deteriorated to such an extent that very drastic measures have to be taken to confront the militias and restore law and order", said Adnan Pachachi.
 "Of course, he has some supporters in Iraq—some of them are armed and they may commit acts of violence and so on—but I don't think it will make much difference, frankly."

-The first chief judge who presided over Saddam Hussein's trial, Rizgar Mohammed Amin, has said the execution was illegal, citing the beginning of the Eid al-Adha festival for Iraqi Sunnis, during which executions are banned, and Iraqi law that executions may only be carried out 30 days after the appeal court's decision on the sentencing.
+The first chief judge who presided over Saddam Hussein's trial, Rizgar Mohammed Amin, said the execution was illegal, citing the beginning of the Eid al-Adha festival for Iraqi Sunnis, during which executions are banned, and Iraqi law that executions may only be carried out 30 days after the appeal court's decision on the sentencing.
 The appeals court's 26 December 2006 ruling stated that the sentence was to be carried out within 30 days.

 The execution also prevented trials for other cases, including the chemical weapons attacks on Halabja in 1988.
 The Center of Halabja against Anfalization and Genocide of the Kurds (CHAK) disapproved of the execution, without having Saddam tried for other cases including the massacre of 8,000 Barzani Kurds in 1983, chemical attacks on Sardasht, the 1988 massacres on Anfal, and other crimes.
 At the time of his execution, Saddam was on trial, facing charges of genocide at Anfal, which resulted in an estimated 180,000 deaths.
 "Of course, Saddam has committed too many crimes.
 He deserves for those crimes capital punishment.
-But so quickly done, so quickly executed ... and only in one case—it would leave the other cases and leave a lot of secrets without being known", said an Iraqi Kurdish politician, Mahmoud Osman.
+But so quickly done, so quickly executed ... and only in one case—it would leave the other cases and leave a lot of secrets without being known", san Iraqi Kurdish politician, Mahmoud Osman said.